 Christmas decorations are always a lot of fun, but as you’re getting ready to put up your tree and decorate your home, consider integrating more decorations that celebrate the true meaning of Christmas.
 After all, surrounding yourself with images showing Mary, Joseph, Jesus and the nativity is a wonderful way to remember the true meaning of Christmas and the wondrous events that unfolded in Bethlehem 2,000 years ago.

 So, there you have it: eight ways you can more closely follow Jesus, as you keep the true meaning of Christmas in mind.
 Looking for more inspiration?
-Check out these best Christmas movies you can watch right now with a free trial subscription to Pure Flix.
+Check out these best Christmas movies you can watch right now with a free 7-day trial to Pure Flix.